ka-reem/BuildingsBenchTutorial/Readme.md

 __Intro-Object-Oriented-Programming:__ Object-Oriented Programming is foundational for writing modular and scalable machine learning code.
 In this tutorial, you’ll explore its core fundamentals through practical examples.

 __Intro-PyTorch:__ In my opinion, PyTorch is the most widely used deep learning library today, and proficiency with it is essential—even for entry-level machine learning roles.
-While it’s not feasible to cover all of PyTorch’s capabilities in a single tutorial, this session will introduce you to one of its core components: the tensor—a fundamental data structure in deep learning.
+While it’s not feasible to cover all of PyTorch’s capabilities in a single tutorial, this session will introduce you to one of its core components: the tensor, a fundamental data structure in deep learning.

 __Visualize-Time-Series-Data__: In this tutorial, you will visualize time-series data to explore trends across holidays, buildings, and months.
 This type of analysis is a common practice, as it helps familiarize you with the data and supports informed decision-making during model development.